kyma-project/community/internal/research/opentelemetry/deployment-metrics.md

 ### Supported APIs

-The collector can receive metrics from the following APIs:
+The Collector can receive metrics from the following APIs:

 * Host metrics (similar to [Prometheus Node Exporter](https://github.com/prometheus/node_exporter))
 * OpenCensus
 * OTLP
 * Prometheus

-Metrics can be exported using the same APIs, the Prometheus remote write interface, and can be written to STDOUT and files.
+Metrics can be exported using the same APIs or the Prometheus remote write interface, and can be written to STDOUT and files.

 ### Collector Deployment

-The collector must be deployed as a central service, a DaemonSet or sidecar container to each pod.
-Telemetry data can be either forwarded by an exporter to another collector or an external service (e.g., Prometheus or Cortex).
-The Collector can use the full set of Prometheus configuration options for scraping.
-For instance the Kubernetes service discovery.
+The Collector must be deployed as a central service, a DaemonSet or sidecar container to each pod.
+Telemetry data can be either forwarded by an exporter to another Collector or an external service (e.g., Prometheus or Cortex).
+The Collector can use the full set of Prometheus configuration options for scraping, for example, the Kubernetes service discovery.

-We built an OpenTelemetry collector deployment for this PoC, where a pod that exports Prometheus metrics gets an OpenTelemetry Collector sidecar container injected to scrapes them.
+We built an OpenTelemetry Collector deployment for this PoC, where a pod that exports Prometheus metrics gets an OpenTelemetry Collector sidecar container injected to scrapes them.
 The sidecar collector forwards the traces to a central collector.
 The central Collector sends all metrics to a [Cortex](https://github.com/cortexproject/cortex) service via the Prometheus remote write endpoint.
 For details about the configuration, see [deployment](deployment/).

 ### Findings